-Also, adding high-protein foods to your meals helps not only to reduces body weight but also helps to preserve lean body mass while being in a calorie deficit, and prevent weight regain (Moon 2020).
+Also, adding high-protein foods to your meals helps not only to reduce body weight but also helps to preserve lean body mass while being in a calorie deficit, and prevent weight regain (Moon 2020).

-As a whole, the peloton does increase appetite because doing high-volume training influences energy balance and triggers hunger.
+Doing high-volume training influences energy balance and triggers hunger.
 Initially, aerobic exercise boosts energy deficit without compensatory effects on appetite.

 The more you train, the more calories you burn.
 And the more calories you burn, the more energy deficit and cravings for food you get.

-Also, having a variety of foods helps to balance macro and micronutrients, electrolytes and prevent nutrient and vitamin deficiency.
+Also, having a variety of foods helps to balance macro and micronutrients, and electrolytes and prevent nutrient and vitamin deficiency.

 They provide the foundation of our metabolic and physiological processes.
 Some of them are manufactured in the body, but some don’t.

 That’s why you need a variety of foods if you’re planning to experiment with a calorie deficit in the long term.

-What are the best supplements for peloton?
-As a whole, the best supplements for peloton include marine-based omega-3 fatty acids, probiotics, protein powder, and creatine monohydrate.
+The best supplements for the peloton include marine-based omega-3 fatty acids, probiotics, protein powder, and creatine monohydrate.

-TIP: Organize your kitchen and make it as easy as possible to prepare your veggies at home.
+Organize your kitchen and make it as easy as possible to prepare your veggies at home.
 The easiest way to change the habit is by changing the environment.

 The last thing you want is to train hard on the peloton and drop the ball because your kitchen is full of comfort foods.
 If you know that some foods are problematic for you, don’t stock up on those foods.